View

 Edmonia Lewis, African American and Native American Sculptor

-Page history last edited by Robert W. Maloy 11 months, 3 weeks ago
+Page history last edited by sharon edwards 6 months ago

 Edmonia Lewis, 1870s from the National Portrait Gallery